 Anime and Manga

 - The English dub of Burst Angel uses "a tribute to" the Wilhelm Scream when a soldier gets shot and falls off a train.

-- The uncut version of Dragon Ball Z Kai uses it in episode 34.
+- The uncut version of Dragon Ball Kai uses it in episode 34.

 - The English dub of Highschool of the Dead uses it in episode 1.

-- Sailor Moon S The Movie: Hearts in Ice uses it in the English dub when, as Amara, Michelle, and Trista watch, a second wave of freezings happens.
+- Sailor Moon S The Movie: Hearts in Ice uses it in The Nineties English dub when, as Amara, Michelle, and Trista watch, a second wave of freezings happens.
 The scream can be heard seconds before the three transform into Sailor Soldiers.

 - Lupin III Island Of Assassins includes the scream during the melee in the opening scene.